UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Telle_Whitney.md

 underwrite it, and ACM sent us all this paperwork, and CRA just said, “We’ll underwrite it”; and with that, we could then set a date, and we could set a hotel, and we could start calling people that she knew.
-On that first conference, we had Fran Allen speak, and [Ruzena Bajcsy](/Ruzena_Bajcsy "Ruzena Bajcsy"), and Irene Greif, and Susan Graham; it was really these top-notch, very technical women who’d been around for a long time, and it was phenomenal.
+On that first conference, we had Fran Allen speak, and Ruzena Bajcsy(Ruzena_Bajcsy "Ruzena Bajcsy"), and Irene Greif, and Susan Graham; it was really these top-notch, very technical women who’d been around for a long time, and it was phenomenal.
 I had worked in the chip industry my whole professional life, and loved it: I really love the